Geodan/i3dm.export/README.md

 ## History

+2026-02-19: release 2.16.0: add support for yaw, roll, pitch rotations in no GPU instancing mode (legacy rotation is deprecated but will be treated as yaw)

 2026-02-17: release 2.15.0: improve gpu instancing picking for multi node model and fix for pitch, roll, yaw rotations

 2026-02-13: release 2.14.1: fix for keep_projection option